illandril/FoundryVTT-hotbar-uses/README.md

 # Module Support
 Some modules modify item macros, which will cause this module to appear to not work.
 If you notice this, please open an issue with the full Command string for the macro that doesn't show counts and, if you know it, the name of the module that caused the macro to be created.

-If you are a module author, you can add support right in your own module by adding a regular expression to this module's config (`CONFIG.illandril.hotbarUses.macros.dnd5e`).
+If you are a module author, you can add support right in your own module by adding a regular expression to this module's config for the appropriate system (`CONFIG.illandril.hotbarUses.macros.{system}}`).
 Example:
 ```
 Hooks.once('init', () => {
   const hotbarUsesMacros = getProperty(CONFIG, 'illandril.hotbarUses.macros.dnd5e');